strata-org/jverify/docs/guide/src/code_types.md

 JVerify guarantees that a `@Pure` method is deterministic, meaning that given the same  it returns the same output.
 To use this property however, we need to know what the input is.
 In a language with references like Java, it's not enough to know what the method arguments are.

 JVerify requires that a method marked with `@Pure` is explicit about which objects it reads non-final fields from.
 This can be specified using `reads` calls.
-The `reads` method takes one or multiple `object` arguments.
+The `reads` method takes one or multiple `Object` arguments.
 Example:

 ```java
 class Engine {